YuTaral/FitnessApp/README.md

 In Android Studio, run the application on an emulator or connected device.

 License
 This project is licensed under the MIT License.

 Contact

-For any inquiries or feedback, please contact YuTaral.
+For any inquiries or feedback, please contact me via LinkedId - https://www.linkedin.com/in/yusuf-taral-1a0922229/.
 Both the frontend and backend applications are currently under development.
 Contributions are welcome!